๐Ÿ—๏ธHistory of Architecture

 Sustainable Design and Green Building Technologies

-• Integrates renewable energy, passive climate control, and water conservation—solar panels, green roofs, rainwater harvesting, and natural ventilation systems
+• Integrates renewable energy, passive climate control, and water conservation: solar panels, green roofs, rainwater harvesting, natural ventilation, high-performance insulation, and strategic building orientation to reduce heating and cooling loads

-Compare: Sustainable design vs. earlier innovations—while the arch or steel frame solved immediate structural problems, sustainable design addresses long-term consequences.
-Exam questions increasingly connect historical innovations to contemporary environmental concerns.
+Compare: Sustainable design vs. earlier innovations.
+While the arch or steel frame solved immediate structural problems, sustainable design addresses long-term consequences of building.
+Exam questions increasingly connect historical innovations to contemporary environmental concerns, so be ready to discuss how material choices (like concrete's high carbon footprint) complicate the legacy of 20th-century innovations.

 Quick Reference Table